mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 -I../inc
 ```
 Again, take note of the relative path for the `/inc` directory.
+_compile_flags.txt_ suffers from similar problems as _.clangd_, for the same reasons.
+It should only be used for extremely simple projects.

 ## Background Indexing
 It turns out clangd builds an index containing information about every file for which it analyses.